borg286/sevtech/README.md

 * IF's Rancher gets around BWA’s Fleece and harvests wool from sheep directly, this can also occasionally be a source of powdered dye production from further processing the coloring byproducts from crushing wool

-* IF's Water Condenstrator produces about 100mb/t of water per water source block adjacent to it
+* IF's Water Condenstator produces about 100mb/t of water per water source block adjacent to it

 * Spawner Agitators get around the despawning spawners limit